Hardening x402: PII-Safe Agentic Payments via Pre-Execution Metadata Filtering: Synthetic Corpus

 \subsection{Use-Case Taxonomy}

 Table~\ref{tab:corpus-composition} describes the seven categories.
 The distribution is weighted toward the two highest-volume x402 use cases --- AI inference and data access --- which together account for 36\% of samples.
-Medical and financial categories are included because they carry the highest regulatory exposure: a single SSN or IBAN committed on-chain is a reportable incident under GDPR and HIPAA, not merely an inconvenience.
+Medical and financial categories are included because they carry the highest regulatory exposure: a single SSN or IBAN transmitted in unredacted metadata is a reportable incident under GDPR and HIPAA, not merely an inconvenience.